 Use the Library Catalogue to find books, research reports, and government documents here at SFU Library.

-For books about a commodity or group of commodities: Search by the name of your resource or commodity as a SUBJECT.
 Scan the list of subject headings to see what is available.
 For example, try searching for the subject, Nickel.
 You will see that there are many books on this subject.
-They are categorized by sub-topic (called sub-headings), such as Environmental aspects, and by a more specific topic, such as Nickel Industry, Nickel mines and mining.
-Look closely at these subject heading lists to find relevant books.
-Don't forget to try alternate terms for your commodity (ie. Canola is also called Rapeseed; pigs are also called hogs).
+They are categorized by sub-topic (called sub-headings), such as Nickel -Environmental aspects, and by a more specific topic such as Nickel Industry or Nickel mines and mining.
+Don't forget to try alternate terms for your commodity (e.g., Canola is also called Rapeseed; pigs are also called hogs).

-If you don't find any books on your commodity, remember that it is part of broader groups of commodities.
+If you don't find any books on your commodity, search for the broader group of commodities that it belongs to.
 For example, the commodity Canola is part of the Oilseeds group, which is part of the Grains group, which is part of the Agricultural group.
 The commodity pigs is part of the Livestock group, which is also part of the Agricultural group.
 Gold is part of the Precious Metals group, which is part of the Metals group.